Ian Mitchell (ice hockey)

-Ian Mitchell (born January 18, 1999) is a Canadian professional ice hockey defenceman for the Grand Rapids Griffins in the American Hockey League (AHL) while under contract to the Detroit Red Wings in the National Hockey League (NHL).
+Ian Mitchell (born January 18, 1999) is a Canadian professional ice hockey defenceman for SC Bern in the National League (NL).

 Playing career

 Collegiate

-Mitchell was selected 57th overall by the Chicago Blackhawks in the 2017 NHL Entry Draft, but committed to play college ice hockey at the University of Denver starting in the 2017–18 season.
+Mitchell was selected 57th overall by the Chicago Blackhawks in the 2017 NHL entry draft, but committed to play college ice hockey at the University of Denver starting in the 2017–18 season.
 Mitchell immediately found success on Denver's blue line, scoring two goals and 28 assists in 41 games for the team.
 Denver won the 2018 NCHC Tournament, securing an automatic bid in the 2018 NCAA Division I men's ice hockey tournament.
 However, the Pioneers lost in the second round of the tournament to the Ohio State Buckeyes.

 Mitchell was named an alternate captain for the 2018-19 season.
 He put together another good season, scoring six goals and 21 assists.
 Despite losing early in the 2019 NCHC Tournament, Mitchell and the Pioneers qualified for the 2019 NCAA tournament, where they put together a run to the Frozen Four before losing to the UMass Minutemen.

 Mitchell considered going pro and signing with the Blackhawks prior to the 2019–20 season, but elected to stay with Denver, where he was named captain.
 He had his most successful collegiate season, scoring a career high 10 goals, as well as 22 assists for 32 points.
 For his efforts, he was named AHCA First-Team All-American.
 Denver was set to play the Omaha Mavericks in the 2020 NCHC Tournament, but the tournament was canceled before any games were played due to the COVID-19 pandemic.
 Similarly, the 2020 NCAA tournament was also cancelled.